stephanieinez/pacman-simulator/README.md

 This application is a simulation of Pacman moving on a 5 x 5 grid.
 Pacman is free to roam around the grid, but is constrained to the parameters of the grid.

 This project is built with [React](https://reactjs.org/) and uses [Styled Components](https://styled-components.com/).
-I chose this approach as I think it gives a good indication of what I see as the day to day tasks of a Frontend Developer within IE.
+I chose this approach as I think it gives a good indication of what I see as the day to day tasks of a Frontend Developer.

 ## How to use